zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

 routine](https://docs.perl6.org/language/testing#index-entry-is-deeply-is-deeply%28%24value%2C_%24expected%2C_%24description%3F%29) to check the versions with arguments get created correctly.

+Check the new test passes:

+    make t/04-nativecall/05-arrays.t
+    # ... lots of output ...
+    All PASS!

+And that all the other tests are still fine:

+    make test
+    # ... looooots of output ...
+    All PASS!

+    TEST_JOBS=8 make spectest
+    # ... loooooooooots of output ...
+    All PASS!

 And this finishes off another bug for the day.
 Job well done!

 ## Conclusion